patback66/sdvx/docs/index.md

 a unique controller.
 For home play, it may be difficult or expensive to acquire a controller.
 For the more technically inclined, building a custom controller may controller may be the best option.

+## Where to Start

+The three main sections of this website are:

+- [Design](design/) - coming up with what the controller will look like
+- [Manufacturing](manufacturing/) - how to build the controller
+- [Programming](programming/) - how to program and wire the controller